Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ![](https://github.com/BINCHI1990/Link-LR-PPD-and-Domestic-EPCs/blob/master/Images/screenshot_of_linkage_code.png)
  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Figure 2.** Snapshot of the PPD_EPC_linkage R code
 ## 3. Evaluation of the data linkage
 Run the **Evaluation.R**.
+This section evaluates the performance of data linkage for idenitfy a time period which house price informaiton lost related small.
+It firstly investages overall annual match rate to choose an initial time period.
+Futher investagtion is conducted for the initial time period by investgate the data information lost before and after linkage with three mehtods( visualizatinon through the data distribution before and after linkege, K-S test and J-divergence method for the dataset before and after linkage).
+A final time period of the linked dataset are decided by consider the resutls of these three methods.
 ### 3.1 Annual match rate between 1995 and 2019
 ![](https://github.com/BINCHI1990/Link-LR-PPD-and-Domestic-EPCs/blob/master/Images/annual_matchrate.png)
       &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Figure 3.** Match rate of linked house price in England and Wales,1995-2019

 The match rate between 2011 and 2019 is higher than 90%, while the match rate of the rest of the period is considerably lower, this is mainly due to the publicly available EPCs dataset only covering the period between 1/10/2008 and 31/8/2019.
 The match rate of 56.20% in 2008 is particularly low but rapidly increases to over 88 % after 2010.
 Since the match rate before 2008 is significantly lower than for the period after 2008, only the linked data between 2009 and 2019 are used to conduct the evaluation of data linkage.
 ### 3.2 Evaluation of data linkage between 2009 and 2019
-(1) House price distribution of original data and linked data Match rates offer a crude way to quantify the matching performance, but visual comparison of the house price frequency distributions for the new linked data and unlinked PPD data reveals a clearer picture of matching performance.
+####(1) House price distribution of original data and linked data
+Match rates offer a crude way to quantify the matching performance, but visual comparison of the house price frequency distributions for the new linked data and unlinked PPD data reveals a clearer picture of matching performance.
 Detials seen the article.

-(2) K-S test and J-divergence method
+####(2) K-S test and J-divergence method
 The Kolmogorov–Smirnov test (K-S test) and the Jeffreys divergence (J-divergence) can be used to quantify the extent of house price information lost.
 Detials seen the article.
 ### 3.3 Linked PPD between 2011 and 2019
 (1) Overall Match rate between 2011 and 2019